-Pianist Iris Perry has performed to high acclaim as a recitalist, chamber musician, vocal accompanist, and soloist with orchestras throughout Austria, Holland, Romania, former Soviet Republics and the United States.
+Pianist Dr. Iris Perry has performed to high acclaim as a recitalist, chamber musician, vocal accompanist, and soloist with orchestras throughout Austria, Holland, Romania, former Soviet Republics and the United States.

 Iris is a prizewinner of international piano competitions, including the Stravinsky Awards and Young Keyboard Artists Association International Piano Competitions.
 She is a recipient of the Yale University Bruce Simonds Scholarship Award for outstanding performance in solo and chamber literature, as well as a PBD Music Scholarship.

 Dr. Perry is the pianist of the Hobart Trio with violinist Kathleen Butler-Hopkins and cellist Joseph Kimura.
 A chamber ensemble in residence at William Paterson University, the Hobart Trio frequently performs in academic and community settings.
 In demand as a chamber musician and collaborative musician, Dr. Perry has participated in various music festivals including American Institute of Musical Studies (AIMS) and Holland Music Sessions.
 She is a regular adjudicator in piano festivals and competitions affiliated with National Guild of Music Auditions, Music Teachers National Association (MTNA), NJ Music Educators Association (NJMEA), NJ Federation of Music Clubs (NJFMC) and Associated Music Teachers' League (AMTL).